Fay06/book_manage_teamproject/README.md

     * For invalid token: no matter what we input, we expect "This token is invalid!"

-## 3. StyleChecker & Static Analysis Bug Finder
+## 3. StyleChecker

-* We use SonarLint for style checker and static analysis bug finder, and below are the analysis after running under /src/
+* We use SonarLint for style checker, and below are the analysis after running under /src/
 <img width="800" alt="截屏2022-11-28 下午7 36 22" src="https://user-images.githubusercontent.com/37780284/204409758-09914eb4-4f5b-486f-838e-bd4e6fccc240.png">

 ## 4. Sample Client Page